cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### Pulmonary Function Test

 Validation of the pulmonary function test may be concluded from the validation of the resting physiologic quantities.
 The collection of values produced from the pulmonary function test were validated above.
 Additional validation comes by comparing the general shape of the produced waveform to an expected waveform.
-The plot shown in Figure 38 presents a way of representing the %BioGears pulmonary function test visually.
+The plot shown in Figure 38 presents a way of representing the engine pulmonary function test visually.
 There is excellent agreement with the plot produced from the engine and the plot found in the literature @cite Kapwatt2014Lungvolumes.

 <center><img src="./plots/Respiratory/Pulmonary_Function_Test_Results.jpg" width="1000"></center>
 <center>